 If you have a fit issue…

 If you want us to make a radiator that matches your radiator’s dimensions, then just send yours to us.
 We’ll build you a new one that matches your dimensions.
-It may cost a little more than the production radiators because it is custom-built to fit your car.
+It may cost a little more than the production radiators because it is custom-built to fit your car but we can remove the guesswork.